kakuking/Lead_rs/README.md

 - [ ] Reach the point I left the original Lead Renderer at

-~~- [ ] Move away from Nori towards a more PBR-like implementation~~ (Since it is in Rust, the implementation is fundamentally different)
+- [x] ~~Move away from Nori towards a more PBR-like implementation~~ Since it is in Rust, the implementation is fundamentally different

 - [ ] Add a spectrum class